3ter/iMagine/internal/scene/sceneOneBeach.md

 You open your eyes.

 You find yourself at a beach.
-You hear the waves come and go, the red sunset reflects on the water’s surface.
+You hear the waves come and go, the <span style="color:red">red</span> sunset reflects on the water’s surface.

-As the sunlight falls, a shiny reflection catches your eye.
+As the sunlight falls, a shiny <span style="color:purple; font-weight:bold">reflection</span> catches your eye.

 `(Inspect reflection) > get_compass`